wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/3-create-modify-topics.md

 1. Select **Save**.

-1. In the **Test bot** pane enter questions that contain one of the trigger phrases to observe how the bot responds.
-If the Test bot pane is not appearing on the canvas, click on **Test bot** from the menu at the top right of the screen.
+1. In the Test bot pane, enter questions that contain one of the trigger phrases to observe how the bot responds.
+If the Test bot pane isn't appearing on the canvas, select **Test bot** from the menu at the top right of the screen.

     > [!div class="mx-imgBorder"]
 	> [![Screenshot of the Test bot button with trigger phrases.](../media/image-10.png)](../media/image-10.png#lightbox)

-Congratulations, you have created your first chatbot by using Power Virtual Agents for Teams.
+Congratulations, you've created your first chatbot by using Power Virtual Agents for Teams.
 The next unit expands the chatbot to use inputs, variables, and conditions.